 Here is a list of applications you must file online:

-Here is a list of applications you may be able to submit online, depending upon your country of residence and nationality:
+Here is a list of applications you can submit online, depending upon your preference:

 - temporary resident visa (TRV, aka a "visitor" visa), including extensions, applications for visitor records and changing your status to a student or worker;